Trash & Recycling

 Please note that the following are not allowed to be placed in blue containers:

 Hazardous waste materials include but are not limited to paints, pesticides, fertilizer, pool chemicals, motor oil, and other petroleum products, pharmaceuticals, electronic appliances and computers, fluorescent light bulbs and tubes, batteries, and tires.

-Hazardous waste cannot be placed in the trash.
+Athens does not pick up electronic (e-waste) or household hazardous waste.
+It cannot be placed in the trash.
 If Athens staff identifies hazardous waste in household trash, it will be tagged as hazardous and will not be collected.
 Please visit the Household Hazardous Waste page for information on how to properly dispose of hazardous waste.

 To schedule a pick-up, please call Athens Services at (855) 557-1007, or complete a Request Services form and select “Bulky Item Pick-Up.”